 On This Page

-In case of RDBMS Sources, you can select from the following Pipeline Modes to define how Hevo must read your data from the database:
+In case of RDBMS Sources, you can select from the following Ingestion Modes to define how Hevo must read your data from the database:

-Use the Custom SQL mode if you are looking to fetch data in a different structure than how it is stored in your Source tables.
+The Custom SQL mode allows you to fetch data in a different structure than how it is stored in your Source tables.
 Custom SQL mode allows you to fetch data using a custom query at a fixed frequency.
 Based on the query mode and the parameter/column name specified in the query mode configuration, Hevo fetches data from the Source tables/views.

-For example, if you want to fetch data from the view/table named
+For example, if you want to fetch data from the view or table named

 some_table, then, you can simply write a query like the following: